arrowrbook/book/writers notes/README.md

 Get the PUMS dataset from S3: `aws s3 sync s3://scaling-arrow-pums {some path where you can hold this data}` _hand waved for now_: get the raw PUMS CSVs and extract them to `{some path where you can hold this data}/raw_csvs` (you can copy this from the [Subset data above for now](https://github.com/thisisnic/scaling_up_with_r_and_arrow/tree/CI_data/PUMS_smol/raw_csvs/person))

-### Rendering with full data for publishing

-In CI, we use the subset data to render (and we set `freeze: false` so we never use the frozen output).

-To render and publish with the full dataset (all of this is done locally):

-* checkout the `published` branch and remove both `_book` and `_freeze` to start fresh
-* then switch to the branch you want to render (typically up-to-date `main`)
-* link or placed the full dataset in the `data/` directory
-* remove the `_freeze/` directory and run `quarto render`
-* switch to the `published` branch and then commit the `_book` and `_freeze/` files

-The `published` branch doesn't have the source files, just those needed to render and publish the book to [scalingupwithrandarrowpreview.netlify.app](https://scalingupwithrandarrowpreview.netlify.app).

-## Conventions that seem to be working

-* merge shitty-first-draft versions of chapters into main, then open subsequent PRs to make changes or additions
-* open issues for more general changes
-* use HTML comments (i.e. `<!-- #34 comment goes here -->`) to note changes in the text; open a corresponding issue and include number in the comment
-* make all changes (except this README, CI, inline comments etc) via PRs so it's easy to get a quick overview of what's been happening in the repo